-- Recognize the personal demands required of police. - Demonstrate proper police investigative procedures. - Demonstrate effective communication with diverse populations. - Understand legal principles and procedures to ensure justice. - Program Basics - Associate degree, requiring a minimum of two years to complete. - The majority of classes are offered face to face on campus.
-Some training sessions will be hosted during the evening and outdoors. - Fall start. - Financial aid available.
+- Recognize the personal demands required of police. - · Demonstrate proper police investigative procedures. - Demonstrate effective communication with diverse populations. - Understand legal principles and procedures to ensure justice. - Apply Wisconsin statutes when analyzing criminal behavior. - Demonstrate writing skills. - · Practice good personal fitness strategies. - · Practice effective team member attributes.

+- Associate degree, requiring a minimum of two years to complete. - The majority of classes are offered face to face on campus.
+Some training sessions will be hosted during the evening and outdoors. - · Fall start.